borjapetit/fortran_toolkit/docs/golden.md

   integer      , intent(in) , optional :: iprint    ! input: (optional) control what's printed [detault = 0]
 ```

-This subroutine finds the maximum of a user-supplied single-valued function, $\texttt{func}$, with one unknown using the Golden Search algorithm.
-The function $\texttt{func}$ must be of the form:
+This subroutine finds the maximum of a user-supplied single-valued function, `func`, with one unknown using the Golden Search algorithm.
+The function `func` must be of the form:

 ```fortran
 function func(x) result(f)